ibm-cloud-docs/vmwaresolutions/vcenter/vc_networkingonvcenterserver.md

 # Networking considerations for vCenter Server instances
 {: #vc_networkingonvcenterserver}

-Review the following information for details about networking considerations and requirements for your vCenter Server on {{site.data.keyword.cloud}} instances.
+Review the following information for details about networking considerations and requirements for your VMware vCenter Server instances.
 Ensure that you meet the requirements so that your instance functions properly.

 ## Networking components for vCenter Server instances
 {: #vc_networkingonvcenterserver-networking-components}